SWA has over 170 partners, divided into five constituencies to ensure balanced representation of different WASH stakeholders.

 The Steering Committee governs SWA.
 Members are a representative sub-group of the SWA partners and constituencies.

 The Steering Committee assumes overall leadership for the strategic direction of SWA and oversees all SWA activities.
 It meets regularly throughout the year and takes all key decisions about the partnership’s direction and drives the initiative forward.
 It holds decision-making authority and may set up and oversee subcommittees to carry out key tasks and functions.
 It also mandates and tasks the Secretariat.
 The Executive Chair of SWA is the Chair of the Steering Committee.

 Read more about the Steering Committee function.

-The Steering Committee creates Task Teams where tasks require specific attention and Standing Committees where there is a need for attention.
-Current Task Teams are the Country Processses Task Team (which oversees the National Planning for Results Initiative (NPRI), the Global Monitoring Task Team and the Governance Standing Committee.
+The Steering Committee creates Working Groups where tasks require specific attention and Standing Committees where there is a need for attention.
+Current Groups include the Country Processes, and the Global Monitoring Harmonization Working Group Working Groups.
 Further the Steering Committee creates other short-term sub-groups on a variety of issues.

 SWA has a small Secretariat to support the functioning of the partnership.
 It is tasked, mandated by, and reports to the Steering Committee to serve the SWA partnership.
 It carries out specific and defined tasks required for SWA activities in keeping with the Secretariat Terms of Reference.
 The Secretariat is hosted by UNICEF, at the request of the Steering Committee.
-WSSCC works with UNICEF to provide hosting support to the Secretariat.
 The Secretariat is funded by partners through bilateral agreements.

 Read more about the SWA Secretariat